ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-04-17-installing-the-water-system.md

 ![Water pump](/assets/images/IMG_4426.jpg)

-The pump sucks the water out of the tank though a little pre-filter and pushes it into the main filter system that consists of two filter pairs.
+The pump sucks the water out of the tank through a little pre-filter and pushes it into the main filter system that consists of two filter pairs.

 ![Water filter](/assets/images/IMG_4441.jpg)

 The two filter pairs are connected in parallel to increase the throughput.
-Each pair consists of a ceramic filter cartridge and a activated carbon filter cartridge.
+Each pair consists of a ceramic filter cartridge and an activated carbon filter cartridge.
 The 0,2 micron ceramic filter removes all bugs, bacteria and parasites.
 The activated carbon filter removes unpleasant tastes, chlorine odors and hazardous chemicals.

 Based on the water quality, the filters need to be cleaned and eventually replaced.
 I installed a little sink below the filter terminal to support these maintenance tasks.